ondratra/myCV/README.md

 Static webpage for your CV.
 It can be deployed on webserver or shared as static files in an email, on an USB stick, etc.
 Visit [ondratra.eu](https://ondratra.eu) to see how this CV might look like.
+It is created using only HTML, JavaScript and CSS, thus can be easily edited without any compilation needed.

 ## Create your own CV